LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 #### Configuring Conversation Builder Bots

-Follow the steps in the Conversation Builder [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html) to connect your bot.
+Follow the steps in the Conversation Builder [Connect to Conversational Cloud tutorial](conversation-builder-tutorials-guides-getting-started.html) to connect your bot.

 {: .important}
 Be sure to select allow **Messaging** conversations when you add the Agent for the automation.